jaxron/roapi.go/README.md

   - Cookie-based authentication supported with rotation
   - Automatic CSRF token handling and refresh
 - **Easy to Troubleshoot:**
-  - Detailed error messages with root cause and response body
+  - Detailed error types with root cause and response body
   - Configurable logging modes for debugging

+---

 > [!NOTE]
 > RoAPI.go is an independently developed project and is not affiliated with Roblox Corporation.
 It is neither endorsed by nor sponsored by Roblox Corporation, and "Roblox" is a registered trademark of Roblox Corporation.